-Under Teva policy, Teva utilised a risk-based assessment of suppliers considering, amongst other things, their potential risk of non-compliance to the Supplier Code of Conduct.
+Under Teva policy, and in compliance with the Act, Teva utilised a risk-based assessment of suppliers considering, amongst other things, their potential risk of non-compliance to the Supplier Code of Conduct and their importance for Teva.
 We acknowledge we must be particularly vigilant when sourcing in specific industry sectors with geographically distant supply chains.
-Suppliers prioritised as high or medium risk are further assessed for compliance with the Supplier Code of Conduct and may thereafter be subject to an audit.
+Suppliers prioritised as high or medium risk are requested to complete corrective actions and improve upon re-assessment and may thereafter be subject to an audit.

-Teva has worked with an external sustainability specialist and utilised its 'Supplier Sustainability Ratings' solution to undertake initial assessments of our suppliers' compliance with our Suppliers Code of Conduct.
-As part of our commitment to our ongoing compliance with the Act, we have utilised our risk assessments to enhance ways of working in respect of third party compliance with our Supplier Code of Conduct.
+Teva has worked with an external sustainability specialist and utilised its 'Supplier Sustainability Ratings' solution to undertake initial assessments of our suppliers' compliance with our Suppliers Code of Conduct and ESG principles.

-In 2018, we established a risk mitigation framework in the EcoVadis platform -the leading provider of sustainability risk and performance ratings for global supply chains and tracked high-risk suppliers' corrective actions.
-In 2019, we expanded the number of suppliers under the program by 140.
+In 2017, we established a risk mitigation framework in the EcoVadis platform -the leading provider of sustainability risk and performance ratings for global supply chains and tracked high-risk suppliers' corrective actions.
+In 2020, we expanded the number of suppliers under the program by 230 scored suppliers, the highest yearly increase since the start of the programme.
+We also focused on assessing suppliers of critical business importance for Teva.

-In addition, in partnership with EcoVadis, Teva, together with other leading companies in the industry, launched the Responsible Health Initiative (RHI).
+In addition, in partnership with EcoVadis, Teva together with other leading companies in the industry launched the Responsible Health Initiative (RHI).
 The effort is intended to increase shared value across the industry's supply chain by enabling key players in the global health sector to boost not only their own sustainability performance, but also that of the industry's collective suppliers.

-Powered by EcoVadis' platform and scalable methodology, which offers deeper transparency and insight into supply chain partners' corporate social responsibility (CSR) practices, RHI members will be able to identify suppliers with highperforming CSR efforts and best practices, mitigate risk and drive value with suppliers.
+Powered by EcoVadis' platform and scalable methodology, which offers deeper transparency and insight into supply chain partners' corporate social responsibility (CSR) practices, RHI members will be able to identify suppliers with high-performing CSR efforts and best practices, mitigate risk and drive value with suppliers.

-In 2018 Teva was awarded EcoVadis Silver Medal (top 16% of pharmaceutical companies) for responsible conduct in environment, labour and human rights practices, ethics and sustainable procurement.
+In 2020 Teva was awarded EcoVadis Silver Medal (in the 77th percentile of all companies rated by EcoVadis) for responsible conduct in environment, labour and human rights practices, ethics and sustainable procurement practices.

-As part of our sustainable procurement goals for 2020, we will continue to drive our risk mitigation framework, ensuring corrective actions are in place for our suppliers.
-Additionally, we will execute on-site audits on some suppliers that we have chosen utilising EcoVadis scores.
-We will also continue our focus on providing internal training, improve reporting, increasing communication and awareness, and supporting our teams to drive clear improvement in our supply chain.
+As part of our sustainable procurement goals for 2021, we will continue to:

+- drive our risk mitigation framework, ensuring corrective actions are in place for our suppliers and assessing more critical suppliers. - deploy awareness campaigns to Teva employees and suppliers as well as integrate ESG criteria further into our sourcing process. - conduct PSCI audits of suppliers based on EcoVadis scores and criticality. - focus on providing internal training, improve reporting, increasing communication and awareness, and supporting our teams to drive clear improvement in our supply chain.